Methodist Ladies' College, Melbourne: Indigenous programmes

-MLC works with the Yalari scholarship programme to support Indigenous girls from regional, rural and remote communities to study and board at MLC.
+MLC has worked with the Yalari scholarship programme to support Indigenous girls from regional, rural and remote communities to study and board at MLC.
 Yalari is a not-for-profit organisation that offers secondary education scholarships at leading Australian boarding schools.
 MLC includes Indigenous issues in its mainstream curriculum, maintains a student Aboriginal Reconciliation Committee, grows an Indigenous garden, and appoints a senior Year 12 prefect to an Indigenous portfolio.
 MLC holds annual sporting and cultural exchanges with Worowa Aboriginal College at Healesville, Victoria.

 Notable alumnae

 Alumnae of the Methodist Ladies' College are known as 'Old Collegians' and automatically become members of the 'MLC Old Collegians' Club' upon graduation.
 The club was established on 29 October 1904 for the purpose of providing an ongoing relationship between the college and its alumnae.